riotaiga/RHCSA/README.md

 Hello, this is going to be my studynotes (something that I have learned).
-This is going to be my notes.
+Mostly focused on RHCSA and C++.